xavierfoucrier/instacam/DOCUMENTATION.md

 ```

 ### Use as a library
-Instantiate and call the class is **very easy**.
-Just start by include the minified production file on your web page using the generic script markup:
+The old way, but still relevant, is to **include the minified production** file on your web page using the generic script markup:

 ```html
 <script src="dist/instacam.min.js"></script>
 ```

-Then **instanciate the class** by using the javascript syntax:
+Then **instanciate the class** by using this javascript syntax:

 ```js
 let camera = new Instacam(